atomictangerine/github-topic-explorer/README.md

 - Having some e2e tests or some integration testing would make sure that nothing goes awry.
 Or point out if things are already awry.
 - I think it would be nice to go back and maybe tweak the visuals a bit.
 Like adding a shadow or some other visual way of telling which card you hovered on
 - It might be nice to be able to sort your results.
 I guess it doesn't really matter when you only get 10 things but maybe if we had more data.
+- I noticed that if you type something in the searchbar and then delete it you don't get the results empty state and the subtitle isn't handled too well.
+I would fix that.

 ## Available Scripts